Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

 \subsubsection{Example 4---Kurganov--Tadmor Problem}

 In the fourth example, which is also known as Configuration 3 of Lax \& Liu in \cite{Lax1998}, we consider the initial condition,

 prescribed in the domain $[0,1.2]^2$.
-We compute the numerical solutions on a unstructured triangular mesh with 15,192 elements and 30,065 points.
+We compute the numerical solutions on a unstructured triangular mesh with 15,106 elements and 29,893 points as well as on a finer mesh with 60,230 elements and 119,861 points.
 The cell averages and point values at $t=1$ are displayed in Figure \ref{fig:KT}.
-We see that the solutions on this coarse mesh are consistent to what was obtained in our previous works, see e.g. in \cite{Abgrall2025a,Abgrall2024a}.
+We see that the solutions on this coarse mesh are consistent to and less oscillatory than what was obtained in our previous works, see e.g. in \cite{Abgrall2025a,Abgrall2024a}.